In 2005 the European Commission adopted a

 Researchers (in short: Charter and Code).

-as well as to employers and funders in both the
+researchers as well as employers/funders in both the

-public and private sectors, are key elements in the
+public and private sectors.
+Charter and Code are one of the

-attractive career, which is a vital feature of its
+attractive career, which is a vital feature of the EU's

 strategy to stimulate economic and employment growth.

 Giving individual researchers the same rights and obligations

 wherever they may work throughout the European Union should

 help counter the fact that research careers in Europe are fragmented

 at local, regional, national or sectoral level, and allow Europe to make the most of its